Michael-Free/WindowsAdminResetHack/README.md

 ## Description

 This quick-and-dirty little hack allows a user to get an Administration/System-Level Command Line prompt on Windows at the login screen.
 Allowing them to do whatever they want or needed to that machine if they are denied Administrative access to it.
+This is also great when you have forgotten your password to an account on your own Windows computer.

 ## Steps

+1. Boot the device off of USB with some Live Linux Distro or Window Recovery Media.
+2. Make a backup of C:\Windows\System32\Utilman.exe
+3. Copy C:\Windows\System32\cmd.exe to C:\Windows\System32\Utilman.exe
+4. Reboot the computer and remove the boot media just used.
+5. When the Login Screen appears - click on the Ease of Access icon in the bottom right-hand corner
+6. Create a user for yourself on the command prompt
+7. Log into Windows using the username just created.
+8. Add the user account that doesn't have Admin access to the Administrators local group
+9. Clean up after yourself!
+10. Log out of the account you just created, and log back in to the computer with the other account that lost admin access
+11. Clean up after yourself some more!

 1 - Boot the computer off of a USB device.
      a - If this is Windows Media - Choose the Language, click Next.